Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 You will need to first select the kind of ticket you want (usually just "Admission tickets"), then at the next screen you will see the days with availability.

-The Vatican Museums open at 9 am.
+The Vatican Museums open at 8 AM as of 2024.

 In high season, they sell out quickly and you often will not find all time slots available.